HR-DataLab-Healthcare/RESEARCH_SUPPORT/PROJECTS/Harnessing the Power of Gen-AI in Research/README.md

 a highly experienced and knowledgeable nurse as the end user.

-The nurses task is to provide a sound clinical reasoning report based on an optimized patient-nurse dialogue transcript.
+The nurses task is to provide a sound clinical reasoning report based on an patient-nurse dialogue transcript.

-The clinical reasining must be based upon NANDA International (NANDA-I) Taxonomy II By utilizing its structured framework of
+The clinical reasoning must be based upon NANDA International (NANDA-I) Taxonomy II By utilizing its structured framework of
 13 domains, 47 classes, and over 267 nursing diagnosis labels, the taxonomy enables systematic organization and interpretation